Summer is coming to a close—and it's all about enjoying being outdoors while you still can.

 3. Pick up a seeded watermelon from the Black Seed Brothers.
 Head to the northeast corner of Lenox Avenue and 139th Street and grab a supersweet seeded watermelon from this beloved Harlem street stand.
 Refrigerate and enjoy.

 4. Walk to a neighborhood ice cream spot.
 Is there anything more summery than a leisurely stroll to get an ice cream?
-Most of the destinations on TCU's list even make their own.
+Most of the destinations on TCU's list make their own.

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and Twitter